BillyBooglyBob/path-finder/README.md

   - Add new weighted cell type
   - BFS & DFS don't enable weighted cell (no weighted cell in grid, need to reset it if other wise)
     - Clear weighted cell function (replace weighted cell with empty)
-  - A* and Dijkstra enable add weighted cell (give all cells default 0 weight, weighted cell have 1)
+  - A\* and Dijkstra enable add weighted cell (give all cells default 0 weight, weighted cell have 1)
   - Initialise grid (no matter the algorithm, just give default 0 weight by default.
 Easy to handle)
   - Select between wall and weight nodes (Easy select, two options both visible) (have hoverable tooltip)
   - Should weights be random and displayable?
 - Add recompute visited & path on start/end move, no need for animation
 - Add move start/end over other cells and not replace it

-- After adding weighted nodes, when visiting them, should keep the weight cell visible but current implementation wipes it with just the visited colour.
+- Add wall switched to weight or vice versa, the color needs to change
+- Disbale weights when BFS or DFS enabled (just disable the ability to swap)
+- When switch from Dijkstra to BFS or DFS, clear all weight nodes from graph
+  - Simple scan through the grid and one setGrid